alessio-proietti/2022-IN490-exam/README.md

 ![Alt text](./close-encounters-bluray.jpg "Apples-to-Oranges comparison")

 RustyHermit (https://github.com/hermitcore/rusty-hermit) is apparently an attempt to port and modernize _HermitCore's C_  basecode (http://hermitcore.org/) to _Rust_.
 It is developed by a small internet community lead by researchers at at RWTH-Aachen.
 The project aims at establish a robust Unikernel candidate for HPC workloads.

+RustyHermit has a couple of companion projects, one is _uhyve_ (https://github.com/hermitcore/uhyve), that is a custom hypervisor which requires both KVM and a system supporting virtualization and is tailored for RustyHermit-based unikernels, the other is a custom light bootloader (https://github.com/hermitcore/rusty-loader) which is needed when RustyHermit-based unikernels are run with QEMU.

 The following amounts to a mere description of the _author's personal experience_ with this object.